What to Expect and How to Plan

 Before your trip, you will have spoken with us via phone/email and you will also receive a welcome packet.
 Read the MHS website thoroughly and let us know if you have any questions.
 If you represent a group, please pass all appropriate information along.
 Ensure we have your flight information, mobile phone number and any other relevant information.

 There is nothing typical about heli skiing, hopefully the following example of our 3 day package will paint a picture of what to expect.

 On the evening your package starts, we will greet you at the Anchorage International Airport baggage claim area, typically between 5 and 8 p.m.
 Please schedule your arrival and departure flight times accordingly.
-If you find yourself with extra time, the airport is very close to downtown Anchorage, which offers a variety of restaurants and other activities to entertain you before or after your trip.
+The airport is very close to downtown Anchorage, which offers a variety of restaurants and other activities to entertain you before or after your trip.
+You will likely want to eat dinner before we pick you up, or we can stop on the way to the lodge for a bite.
 Taxis are readily available and there is luggage storage next to baggage claim #4 in the airport.
+If you are driving yourself to the lodge just let us know when you will be arriving.

 Day 1/First Ski Day

 Breakfast is a stunning buffet at 8:00 a.m.
 After breakfast, you will read and sign waivers, step on the scale and receive your avalanche rescue gear.
-You will then watch our video regarding our safety procedures, protocols and gear.
+You will then watch our video and presentation regarding our safety procedures, protocols and gear.
 Next, we will practice our avalanche rescue skills/companion rescue (transceiver, shovel, probe, communication and teamwork) and then complete an aircraft orientation.
 The check-in and briefing process typically takes 1 to 3 hours, depending on the number of guests.
 We do not compromise on safety and we believe in thorough guest training.
 Each morning our guides will present a weather/snow report, outline the general plan for the day and let you know who your guide(s) and groups will be.
 We also have an information board in our lodge.